Rainer Werner Fassbinder

 Fear Eats the Soul

 When she found him in the early hours of the morning, it seemed as if he was sleeping.
-Lying on the bed, with an ink-marked script beside him, still dressed, his shoes carelessly kicked off, a television flickering in the corner.
-The room smelled of smoke and sweat, a table lamp, cigarettes, an overfilled ashtray.
+Lying on the bed, with an ink-marked script beside him.
+Still dressed, his shoes carelessly kicked off, a television flickering in the corner.
+The room smelled of smoke and sweat.
+She noticed the table lamp was still on, his pack of cigarettes, an overfilled ashtray.
 It seemed as if he’d fallen asleep as he worked on his latest screenplay Rosa L., a film about the revolutionary socialist Rosa Luxemburg.
 He looked pale.
 An unlit cigarette drooped from his lips, a small trickle of blood glistened from one nostril.
-For 4 years, Juliane Lorenz had been his partner, she had seen him tired out like this before, falling asleep while working late at night, geed-up by cocaine and alcohol, but this time there was something different.
+For four years, Juliane Lorenz had been his partner, she had seen him tired out like this before, falling asleep while working late at night, geed-up by cocaine and alcohol, but this time there was something different.
 Juliane listened.
 He was too quiet.
 When he slept he snored.
 But now, all she heard - the ticking clock, the television, the hush of traffic outside - was his silence.
 Rainer Werner Fassbinder was dead.

 It’s still hard to believe Fassbinder managed to do so much in his short thirty-seven years of life.
 That fact he was working on a script at the moment he died, says everything about his dedication to his art.
-In less than 15 years, Fassbinder made 40 feature films, 3 short films; 4 TV series, 24 stage plays and 4 radio plays.
-He also acted in 36 productions and worked scriptwriter, cameraman, composer, designer, editor, producer and theater manager.
+In less than fifteen years, Fassbinder made forty feature films, three short films; four TV series, twenty-four stage plays and four radio plays.
+He also acted in thirty-six productions and worked scriptwriter, cameraman, composer, designer, editor, producer and theater manager.

 Born into a middle class family, his father was a doctor who worked near Munich’s red light district.
 His mother helped with her husband, and neither had much time for their son.
 After their divorce, Fassbinder lived with his mother, who worked as a translator but was often absent, hospitalized with tuberculosis.
 Then, Fassbinder spent his time with neighbors, listening to their life stories or, going on his own to the cinema - he later claimed he saw a film a day during his childhood.